Rllyyy/Internet-Check/README.md

 <!--Ping Methods-->
 <details>
-  <summary> <span style="font-size:22px; font-weight: bolder; color: black">Alternative Ping Method</span></summary>
+  <summary> <b>Use alternative Ping Method</b></summary>
   Set this value to true if you only get the message that the server did not respond although there is an active internet connection.
 This error might occur if the ping protocol is blocked by the router.
   Server from the node "Servers" will be ignored and the application now sends a request to google.com/generate_204.
-Restart the app to apply the changes.
+Save the XML file and click on start in Internet Check.
   <p>

 ```xml